Multi-Tenancy in ASP.NET (SaaS Architecture) Application

 DB Contexts

-There are two DB contexts which are used for actual data persistence, BaseDbContext and ApplicationDbContext, and one auxiliary context, TenantDbContext.
+In a multi-database setup, two DB contexts are used for actual data persistence, BaseDbContext and ApplicationDbContext.
+The TenantDbContext is auxiliary, and only used for reading tenant info.

 The TenandDbContext is used in the CurrentTenantUserService to look up a tenant when a request comes in.
 The reason this needs to be a separate context is that BaseDbContext and ApplicationDbContext use CurrentTenantUserService when they construct and have query filters that rely on the tenant Id being present.
 Having a separate context avoids a circular dependency.